Benjamin Mimar

 Benjamin Mimar (born 26 November 2000) is a Canadian pair skater.
-With his skating partner, Brooke McIntosh, he is the 2022 NHK Trophy bronze medallist and 2023 Canadian national silver medallist.
+With his former partner, Brooke McIntosh, he is the 2022 NHK Trophy bronze medallist and 2023 Canadian national silver medallist.

 McIntosh/Mimar are also the 2022 World Junior bronze medallists and the 2022 Canadian junior champions.

 Personal life

 Mimar was born on 26 November 2000 in Laval, Quebec, Canada.
 He has a younger sister, Frédérique, who is also a skater.

 Career

 Early years

 Mimar began learning how to skate in 2003.
 Skating with Marjolaine Ouimet, he placed fifth in novice pairs at the 2016 Canadian Championships.

 He later competed in junior pairs with Chloe Panetta, coached by Richard Gauthier, Eric Radford, Ian Connoly, Sylvie Fullum, and Marlene Picard in Montreal.
 The team appeared twice on the Junior Grand Prix circuit, placing ninth at the 2018 JGP Canada and eighth at the 2019 JGP Croatia.
 At the Canadian Junior Figure Skating Championships, they finished fourth in 2019 and fifth in 2020.

 Panetta/Mimar ended their partnership sometime between late January 2020 and 18 February 2020, when Mimar began skating with McIntosh.
 McIntosh/Mimar competed twice domestically during the 2020–21 season.